nikhilbuilds/scriptassist/README.md

 TypeError: JwtStrategy requires a secret or key -

 ### The fix - Wrong env key .
 Changed from jwt.secret to JWT_SECRET

+# Performance & Scalability Issues

+## 4. N+1 Query Problem -

+## Addressed the N+1 Query problem with batchProcess in the tasks.cotroller.
+Solution was to refactor the code in the controller to the task service and use bulk updates and delete operations to improve performace and scalability.
+Also error handling is consistent and readability has improved.

+## 4. Inefficient in-memory filtering and pagination that won't scale -

+## Addressed the In Memory filtering and pagination issue

+### User.service.ts

+### Update Or Remove without first finding the user and handling the exception and returning the appropriate error message.
+(Helps with race conditions.)